-Other surfaces such as wooden substrates need to be handled differently as they’ll require a fibre-reinforced smoothing compound such as Uzin NC 175.
-Mastic asphalt substrates are very sensitive to temperature changes and influences from external stresses and almost inevitably contain hairline cracks, where possible calcium sulphate-based smoothing compounds such as Uzin NC 110 should be used.
+Other surfaces such as wooden substrates need to be handled differently as they’ll require a fibre-reinforced smoothing compound such as Uzin NC 175 or Uzin NC 196.
+Mastic asphalt substrates are very sensitive to temperature changes and influences from external stresses and almost inevitably contain hairline cracks, where possible calcium sulphate based smoothing compounds such as Uzin NC 110 should be used.

 Special care must be taken over anhydrite screeds (also known as gypsum or calcium sulphate screeds), their requirements, limits and performance can be very different to cement-based subfloors.

-Uzin is one manufacturer which specialises in systems for these screeds and provides several gypsum-based smoothing compounds such as Uzin NC 110, Uzin NC 112 & Uzin NC 115.
+Uzin is one manufacture which specialises in systems for these screeds and provides several gypsum-based smoothing compounds such as Uzin NC 110, Uzin NC 111 BiColor and Uzin NC 118.